 The Proposed Development provides for a two-storey base element along the eastern portion of the Subject Site, facilitating a built form transition from the tower element down to the pedestrian mews between Block 16 and Block 1.
-The podium element will also serve to visually screen the proposed vehicle and servicing areas, mitigating potential visual impact to the public realm.

 The proposed base element is highly glazed, and will facilitate views into and from the proposed circulation and lobby area at-grade.